Volunteering Overview: Support Services

 If you are interested in volunteering with Bodywhys, please complete the application form.

-- Volunteer training takes place on an annual basis, over two Saturdays, in Dublin.
+- Normally, volunteer training takes place on an annual basis, over two Saturdays, in Dublin.
+However, due to the impact of the Covid19 pandemic, training will take place online.

 - It is mandatory to attend both training days.